SimonO7/Minute-Math-Quiz/README.md

 2. Press Start.
 3. Answer the math question on the screen!
 Press Enter to submit the answer.
 The answer may be a positive or negative integer (no decimal numbers or fractions).
 4. If the answer is correct, a new question will appear.
-5. If the answer is incorrect, you have to answer it again correctly before you can move to next question.
+5. If the answer is incorrect, you can answer it again, or skip the question, but it will cost you 1 point.

 ### Levels and Supported Operations:
 #### Levels
-Each math question is randomly generated with two operands, based on the difficulty level and operations selected by the player.
+Each math question will have two operands (ex: A + B, where A and B are integers).
+Each operand is randomly generated based on the difficulty level.
+If more than one operation is selected, the operation is chosen randomly for each question.

 The level of difficulty determines the range of numbers used for each operand.